GeReV/yagbe/README.md

    Considering finally taking a shortcut at this point and look into other source codes of emulators for this, but yet to be determined.
+7. Frustrated with the repeating rendering issues, I looked into the rendering source code of [Coffee GB](https://github.com/trekawek/coffee-gb), a Game Boy emulator written in Java which tries to emulate the rendering hardware, same as this emulator (as opposed to skipping the hardware emulation and rendering tiles and sprites directly to a buffer).

+   Funny enough, I ran into the same issues I had in my own code and ended up with the exact same result, only now with cleaner code.

+   At this point, I debugged a ROM of Super Mario Land and compared it to similar results from Emulicious.

+   This lead me to find bugs in the [OAM DMA transfer](https://gbdev.io/pandocs/OAM_DMA_Transfer.html) functionality and a bug in the Interrupt Service Routine that allowed additional interrupts to run while one is already being handled.
+   With those issues fixed, there still remains a small visual glitch during rendering, which is to be expected in actual devices, but made slightly worse in the emulator due to another small bug which I will fix later.

+## Future plans

+I consider all of these optional and may or may not get around to doing them.

+- Some code organization and cleanup.
+- Refactors and rewrites for systems like the CPU, for cleaner code.
+- Refactors for small bits, like giving some registers their own struct implementations.
+- Improve audio system to sound a bit less harsh.
+- Implement Game Boy Color?
+  This part would take quite a bit of work, so I don't know if and when I'll decide to do it.